syncfusion/ej2-angular-docs/src/maps/maps/providers/bing-maps.md

 ```

-> Specify Bing map key in the `key` property.
+>Specify Bing Maps key in the `key` property.

-## Types of Bing maps
+## Types of Bing Maps

-Bing Maps provides different types of maps and it is supported in the Maps control.
+Bing Maps provides different types of Maps and it is supported in the Maps control.

 * **Aerial** - Displays satellite images to highlight roads and major landmarks for easy identification.
-* **AerialWithLabel** - Displays aerial map with labels for the continent, country, ocean, etc.
+* **AerialWithLabel** - Displays aerial Maps with labels for the continent, country, ocean, etc.
-* **Road** - Displays the default map view of roads, buildings, and geography.
+* **Road** - Displays the default Maps view of roads, buildings, and geography.
-* **CanvasDark** - Displays dark version of the road maps.
+* **CanvasDark** - Displays dark version of the road Maps.
-* **CanvasLight** - Displays light version of the road maps.
+* **CanvasLight** - Displays light version of the road Maps.
-* **CanvasGray** - Displays grayscale version of the road maps.
+* **CanvasGray** - Displays grayscale version of the road Maps.

-To render the light version of the road maps, set the `bingMapType` to `CanvasLight` as demonstrated in the following code sample.
+To render the light version of the road Maps, set the `bingMapType` to `CanvasLight` as demonstrated in the following code sample.

 ```typescript